 Emergency Repair

-When required, Cinergy will perform emergency repair on the RTU or Telecommunication equipment that could include temporary repair of the damaged equipment followed by permanent repair when replacement equipment is available.
+When required, PSI Energy will perform emergency repair on the RTU or Telecommunication equipment that could include temporary repair of the damaged equipment followed by permanent repair when replacement equipment is available.
 This repair will be provided on an as-needed basis at the appropriate hourly labor rate (see Labor Rate Table).
 Materials and equipment will be provided at cost (including freight and handling) plus fifteen percent (15%).
 Emergency repairs will be pre approved at $5,000.00 or less.
 Repairs exceeding $5,000.00 will be submitted to the Buyer for approval prior to being performed.

 Emergency Response

-Emergency response on the RTU or Telecommunication equipment will be performed within a 1 hour verbal response time, and a 4-8 hour “man on site” response time.
+Emergency response on the RTU or Telecommunication equipment will be performed within a one hour verbal response time, and a four to eight hour “man on site” response time.

+The times quoted for normal and emergency response shall be used as standard time frames for response to a scheduled or emergency request for services.
+PSI Energy retains the right to waive the response times or equipment commitments for the contract in the event of a PSI Energy declared emergency situation, that necessitates the personnel or equipment may be needed for a PSI Energy system emergency or disaster.
+In the event that an occurrence of this nature would prevent the contract response, PSI Energy will make every effort available to it to respond to the contract as soon as the resources are made available.

 Part C: Transmission Services

-Perform an annual aerial infrared and two visual aerial inspections per year, including tower, terminators, insulators and all line hardware.
+PSI Energy will perform an annual aerial infrared and two visual aerial inspections per year, including tower, terminators, insulators and all line hardware.
 Findings will be reported by exception and provided to Buyer.
 Work will be performed during acceptable flying conditions and during regular straight-time hours.

 Description of Associated Structures and Equipment

-From line takeoff structure 3804B-1, 2 and 3 and 3804K-1, 2 and 3 to tower 4 and deadend bay 3.
-A total of 7 towers and 14 spans.
+Equipment to be serviced will be from line takeoff structure 3804B-1, 2 and 3 and 3804K-1, 2 and 3 to tower 4 and deadend bay 3, encompassing a total of 7 towers and 14 spans.

 Corrective Repair